Published on in Children's View

 A full team on your side

-That painful but peaceful decision triggered other PACT support.
+That painful but peaceful decision triggered other the Center for Palliative Care support.
 Nurse coordinator Gwenn LaRagione, BSN, CHPPN, arranged for community hospice to provide Alex’s end-of-life care at home.
 Johnson helped the family understand what to expect.

 Three weeks later, “Alex passed away in my arms at home, with us,” Graciella says.

-“I don’t know how we would have survived without PACT those last few months.
+“I don’t know how we would have survived without the Center for Palliative Care those last few months.
 They treated him with such dignity, kindness and compassion.
 Losing Alex was our worst nightmare, but we know he was cared for so well.
 It was a huge comfort.”

 From sorrow, generosity